 Restaurant workers still aren’t close to being vaccinated

-However, when exactly it will come time to vaccinate essential workers younger than 60 who do not have chronic disease or a health issue that increases their risk COVID‑19 complications, which presumably includes those working in restaurants, remains unclear.
-According to Quebec’s priority group list, it would seem that they’d fall in the ninth, and penultimate group.
+However, when exactly it will come time to vaccinate essential workers younger than 60 who do not have a chronic disease or a health issue that increases their risk of COVID‑19 complications, which presumably includes those working in restaurants, remains unclear.
+According to Quebec’s priority group list, it would seem that they’d fall in the ninth and penultimate group.

 - Threat of Variants and Possible Third Wave Keep Greater Montreal Dining Rooms Closed [EMTL]

 - The Feeling of Desperation Is Universal, but the Belief That It’s Time to Reopen Montreal Restaurants Isn’t [EMTL]

 - Les restaurants à déjeuners pris d’assaut [Journal de Québec]